connorwstein/go-is-is/README.txt

-Project goal
+Project
-- Implement IS-IS between two docker containers
+- Implement IS-IS between using containers to represent IS-IS nodes
-    - Need to figure out a way to send raw ethernet frames between two containers, then I can put the IS-IS PDUs in there
+- Send IS-IS packets inside raw ethernet frames between the containers
-- Each container represents an IS-IS node
 - Send configuration in via gRPC
     - First piece of config that is required is SID and interfaces
     - Should I use a proto file to define the actual messages between routers ?
 Would that no longer be to spec?
 - Docker-compose to bring up the topology
 - Docker containers are connected initially via the docker bridge so all containers are reachable  i.e. one big LAN by default
 - How to set up p2p links ?
 Use a user-defined docker network?
-- Step 1: Adjacency and hello LSPs
+- Adjacency and hello LSPs
     - Requires at least two goroutines one for sending hellos and one for receiving
     - 3 way handshake for IIH: R1 sends a broadcast mac IIH frame and marks the adjacency as NEW, R2 receives this and slaps the senders mac in TLV IS-Neighbor and sends it back, then R1 receives this IIH with his own mac in it and sends back a third IIH with the senders mac (R2) in the TLV, then marks the adjacency as UP.

-- Docker-machine settings needed for this to work:

-echo 0 > /proc/sys/net/bridge/bridge-nf-call-iptables
+- Docker-machine settings needed for this to work: echo 0 > /proc/sys/net/bridge/bridge-nf-call-iptables
 echo 0 > /sys/devices/virtual/net/br-c289e1f46025/bridge/multicast_snooping

+Topology bring up:
+docker-compose build
+docker-compose up

+Start the IS-IS process on each node: docker-compose exec -it node1 bash
+./main
+docker-compose exec -it node2 bash
+./main

+Run the tests:
+docker exec -it test_client bash
+./run_tests

+- The adjacency test configures the SIDs on both nodes via gRPC, which causes them to start flooding the docker bridge with the multicast mac address